-When dealing with retirement and severance, we will process any personal data collected in accordance with our data protection policy.
-We will record only the personal information required and keep the information only for as long as necessary.
+We will process any personal data collected in relation to this policy keeping to ourData Protection Policy and will record only the personal information required and keep the information only for as long as necessary.

-Monitoring and review
+Monitor and review

-Human Resources and the Partnership Forum are responsible for monitoring and implementing this policy to make sure that we apply it fairly and consistently and that we are meeting the stated principles and values.
-We will review this policy every three years (or earlier should legislation change) and make amendments as appropriate in consultation with the Partnership Forum.
-We will outline minor amendments in the change log and update the version control.
-Major changes will follow the consultation cycle - Equality Impact Assessment, Operational Management Team, Partnership Forum, Executive Management Team and Council.
+Human Resources and the Partnership Forum are responsible for monitoring this policy to make sure that we are fairly and consistently applying it and that we meet the stated principles and values.
+We review this policy every three years (or earlier if legislation changes) and make appropriate amendments in consultation with the Partnership Forum.

+We outline minor amendments in the change log and update the version control.
+Where there are major changes, we will consult more widely and follow the consultation cycle.